This section contains the following areas:

 Imperial medals, including the Vietnam Medal, were not issued with miniatures.
 Miniature Imperial medals can be purchased from medal dealers.

-If you want to know about badges and uniform embellishments such as colour patches enquire through Service channels.
+Information about badges and uniform embellishments such as colour patches should be sought through Service channels.

 On 19 November 2004 the UN Department of Peacekeeping Operations (DPKO) promulgated the policy on the retrospective issue and replacement of UN medals which is as follows:

 Applications must be certified by the relevant national authority, and must be submitted through the national authority’s Permanent Mission to the UN to the Military Adviser DPKO.
-(In the case of the ADF, the national authority is the Directorate of Honours & Awards.)
+(In the case of the ADF, the national authority is DH&A.)

 Initial retrospective issue of UN medals must be requested within one year of departure from the mission area.